Venice film relives euthanasia case that split Italy

 “He did not raise any objections.
 I know he has seen it, but I don’t want to say anything about what he thinks of it,” Bellocchio said.

-Veteran Italian actor Toni Servillo plays a senator from Berlusconi’s center-right party torn between political loyalty and personal convictions, and also struggling to find common ground with his daughter, a Catholic pro-life activist.
+Veteran Italian actor Toni Servillo plays a senator from Berlusconi’s centre-right party torn between political loyalty and personal convictions, and also struggling to find common ground with his daughter, a Catholic pro-life activist.

 Isabelle Huppert is cast as the Divine Mother, a famous actress who turns to religion in the hope of reawakening her own daughter from a vegetative state.
 And a drug-addict sees her attempts to take her own life repeatedly thwarted by a young doctor.